PaulTalbot85/eCPPT-Labs/README.md

-Here’s a professional README for that repository, matching the style of the other two you’ve had rewritten:

----

 # eCPPT Labs Repository

 This repository contains structured materials, reports, and resources related to the **eLearnSecurity Certified Professional Penetration Tester (eCPPT)** certification.